Upcoming Technologies in Marine Robotics

 Accelerating the Efficiency and Automation of Oceanographic Observations

-The ability to directly observe the oceans in human occupied research vehicles is very important, and there are many kinds of direct research and sampling that can only be conducted by ships in the actual ocean.
-JAMSTEC will continue to support these activities.
+The ability to directly observe the oceans in human occupied research vehicles is very important, and there are many kinds of direct observation and sampling can only be properly conducted by direct human participation in the water.
+JAMSTEC continues to support all these activities.

 The recent introduction of autonomous underwater vehicles (AUV) allow long-term and continuous surveys and sampling, but they still require a human occupied research vessel, or mother ship, and are dependent on the mother ship’s schedule.